 Wood

 The word “wood” is the most general of these terms.
-It refers to the fibrous structural tissue found in the trunks, branches and roots of trees.
-It can also refer to the same fibrous parts of other “woody” plants, such as various types of bushes.
-But for the sake of our needs, we’re really only concerned about the wood that comes from trees, as the wood from bushes isn’t big enough for our use.
+It refers to the fibrous structural tissue found in tree trunks, branches, and roots.
+It can also refer to the same fibrous parts of other “woody” plants, such as various bushes.
+But for our needs, we’re only concerned about the wood from trees, as the wood from bushes isn’t big enough for our use.

-While we can and do use the term wood to refer to all the materials we use in woodworking which come from trees, it is often helpful to be more specific and use one of the other terms.
+While we can and do use the term wood to refer to all the materials we use in woodworking that come from trees, it is often helpful to be more specific and use one of the other terms.
 But this doesn’t always work.
-Hardwood which has been milled and turned into boards can be referred to as lumber, but it is much more often referred to as wood, leaving the term lumber to refer to building material, usually softwood dimensional lumber.
+Hardwood milled and turned into boards can be referred to as lumber.
+Still, it is much more often referred to as wood, leaving the term lumber to refer to building material, usually softwood dimensional lumber.

 Timber

 Timber has several different meanings, depending on the exact application.
-To start with, trees which have not yet been harvested are often referred to as timber, especially in the logging industry.
-Once the trees have been cut however, the logging industry refers to different parts by different names, as the branches are processed and used differently than the trunk of the tree.
+Trees that have not yet been harvested are often referred to as timber, especially in the logging industry.
+Once the trees have been cut, however, the logging industry refers to different parts by different names, as the branches are processed and used differently than the tree trunk.

-In construction, parts of cut trees may still be referred to as timber, or more accurately “timbers,” if the pieces of wood meet certain characteristics.
+In construction, parts of cut trees may still be referred to as timber, or more accurately “timbers,” if the pieces of wood meet specific characteristics.
 Wood that retains some of the original bark and is intended to be used that way will often be referred to as timbers.
-However, wood slabs and slices which are meant for use in furniture making are not referred to as timbres, even though they might have bark on them.
-Another such time the term is used is for dimensionally sawn lumber that is over 5” in the shorter direction.
-This use of the word ties in to how the wood is used, as sections of timber like that are often used for timber framing of homes and other structures.
+However, wood slabs and slices meant for furniture making are not referred to as timbers, even though they might have bark on them.
+Another time the term is used is for dimensionally sawn lumber over 5” in the shorter direction.
+This use of the word ties in to how the wood is used, as timber sections are often used for the timber framing of homes and other structures.

-Some timber is chemically treated for use, such as wooden railroad ties and landscaping timbers.
-This does not mean that all wood which has been treated qualifies as timber, as it may not be large enough, dimensionally speaking, to qualify.
+Some timber, such as wooden railroad ties and landscaping timbers, is chemically treated.
+However, not all treated wood qualifies as timber, as it may not be large enough, dimensionally speaking, to qualify.

 Lumber

-Lumber is the term used to refer to wood that is used in the building of homes and other wood-framed structures, where the wood framing is not large enough that it would be referred to as “timber framed.”
+Lumber is the term used to refer to wood used in building homes and other wood-framed structures, where the wood framing is not large enough to be referred to as “timber framed.”
 The dimensional “white wood” lumber found in lumber yards is the classic example of lumber.
-This wood is usually softwood, such as pine, fir and spruce.
+This wood is usually softwood, such as pine, fir, and spruce.

-Lumber can either be rough cut or smooth; but most of what is found in lumber yards is smooth.
-This smoothing process is referred to as “S4S” which means “sanded four sides.”
-The furniture industry generally does not use S4S lumber, but rather rough cut, because the wood often needs to be resawn to other dimensions, before sanding.
+Lumber can be rough cut or smooth, but most of what is found in lumber yards is smooth.
+This smoothing process is called “S4S,” which means “sanded four sides.”
+The furniture industry generally does not use S4S lumber, but instead rough cut, because the wood often needs to be resawn to other dimensions, before sanding.

 Engineered Wood Products

-Engineered wood products, sometimes referred to as engineered lumber, are wood products which are made from what is considered to be wood scrap.
-When a tree is felled and the logs are cut, branches and other parts which are not part of the log are chipped or shredded for turning into engineered wood products.
-Typically, the broken down wood fibers are mixed with a resinous glue and formed into sheets or beams.
+Engineered wood products, sometimes referred to as engineered lumber, are wood products that are made from what is considered to be wood scrap.
+When a tree is felled and the logs are cut, branches and other parts that are not part of the log are chipped or shredded for turning into engineered wood products.
+The broken down wood fibers are typically mixed with a resinous glue and formed into sheets or beams.
 The most common of these is plywood, but this is a broad category, which also includes structural lumber beams and products like MDF and OSB.

-There are two goals in the manufacture of most engineered wood products: making more efficient use of material, so there is no waste and making stronger wood products.
-Many of the engineered wood products on the market are stronger than wood planks or lumber, in some cases, even stronger than steel.
-At the same time, they retain the normal flexibility that is part and parcel of wood products, which can help them to be more resilient to earthquakes and other major weather events.
+There are two goals in manufacturing most engineered wood products: making more efficient use of material, so there is no waste, and creating more potent wood products.
+Many of the engineered wood products on the market are more potent than wood planks or lumber, in some cases, even more powerful than steel.
+At the same time, they retain the normal flexibility that is part and parcel of wood products, which can help them be more resilient to earthquakes and other major weather events.

 In Other Countries

-The definitions I’ve given above are based upon the use of these products in the United States.
-However, the situation can become confusing in other countries, because the same terms can have different meanings and be used in different ways.
-For example, the use of the words lumber and timber is reversed in the United Kingdom, compared to how it is used in the USA.
+The definitions I’ve given above are based on the use of these products in the United States.
+However, the situation can become confusing in other countries because the same terms can have different meanings and be used in different ways.
+For example, the use of the words lumber and timber is reversed in the United Kingdom compared to how it is used in the USA.